Privacy Policy

 We do not sell your personal information to third parties for their own marketing purposes.

-4. Camera and Pose Detection
+4. Camera, Pose Detection & Photo Verification

-- On-device processing only: All pose detection and push-up counting is performed locally on your device using on-device machine learning models.
+- On-device processing only: All pose detection and push-up counting is performed locally on your device using on-device machine-learning models.

 - No storage: No video, image, or frame is saved to your device or our systems as a result of pose detection.